avramukk/lab/README.md

-# This my laboratory where I experiment with different technologies and ideas.
+# This is my laboratory where I experiment with different technologies and ideas.

 ![lab](cover.png)